top of page

 The Oakland Alameda Adaptation Committee (OAAC) is a coalition of shoreline communities and stakeholders working to co-create a coordinated and inclusive future-looking action plan and sub-regional organizational structure to accelerate sea level rise adaptation, protect and restore water quality, recreation and habitat, and promote community resilience.

-The Oakland-Alameda sub-region stretches from the Bay Bridge touchdown in the north to Oyster Bay in the south, and includes jurisdictions, agencies and community based organizations that have an interest in the Oakland-Alameda shoreline, as well as regional, state and federal collaborators.
+The Committee is organized around the SFEI San Leandro OLU, which stretches from the Bay Bridge touchdown in the north to Oyster Bay in the south, and includes jurisdictions, agencies and community based organizations that have an interest in the Oakland-Alameda shoreline, as well as regional, state and federal collaborators.

-Our shoreline is vulnerable to coastal inundation and rising groundwater and contamination as a result of rising sea levels and liquefaction from earthquakes, which increases with sea level rise.
+Our shoreline is vulnerable to coastal inundation and rising groundwater and contamination as a result of rising sea levels and liquefaction in earthquakes.
 These climate induced hazards will put critical infrastructure at risk, damage habitat, and further burden already vulnerable communities.
-Our goal is to create an inclusive, transformative, and equitable climate-ready communities along the Oakland-Alameda shoreline.
+Our goal is to create an inclusive, transformative, and equitable climate-ready community along the Oakland-Alameda shoreline.

 Project Areas